-Skill 8 : Making choices and decisions
+Making choices and decisions

 - Questions give data in words, tables, graphs, pictures or diagrams and a set of criteria. - Students choose from a set of options based on the given data and criteria.
-This involves a search of some sort. - In the simplest sense, this would be just extracting an item from the data set (and would be equivalent to type PS1) or the search may involve an amount of data handling.
+This involves a search of some sort. - In the simplest sense, this would be just extracting an item from the data set be or the search may involve an amount of data handling.
 The skill is to be able to make an informed decision by combining a set of information and given criteria for selection.